rtbhouse-apps/rtbhouse-python-sdk/RTBHouse Python SDK readme.md

 Method with four arguments: adv_hash, day_from, day_to and group_by
-representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'dd-mm-yyyy'.
+representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'yyyy-mm-dd'.
 The group_by argument must be of string type and be one of the
 following: 'day', 'month', 'year', 'placement'.
 Returns a list of Python dictionaries containing data on DPA campaigns.